Kattis91/with-travel-in-mind/README.md

 - By clicking on the text, the user will be taken to the home page of the site.

 [Back to top ⇧](#table-of-contents)

+## Future features

+- On the Back-End: Rename the "Favourites" app to the "Fans" app for clarity.

+- Allow users to upload multiple images in a single post.

+- Enable users to contact each other.

+- Make it possible to reply to specific comments ("Reply in thread")

+- Replace the dropdown menu with a map with pins.

 ## Reusable Components